flowdev/comb/ERROR_HANDLING.md

 The following table lists the mode changes that are possible in a leaf or branch sub-parser.

-The `NoWayBack` parser and the `witness parser`s can only have leaf parsers as sub-parser.
+The `SaveSpot` parser and the `witness parser`s can only have leaf parsers as sub-parser.
 Every other branch parser can also have branch parsers as sub-parsers.